AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 ### Inheritance of constructors

-Let first consider a the parent contract `A` with a state variable `a`, which is initialized in its constructor:
+Constructors can also be inherited.
+Let first consider a parent contract `A` with a state variable `a`, which is initialized in its constructor:

 ```solidity
 // Applying inheritance to the constructor functions